Walls of Dubrovnik: Modern-day city walls

 The city walls have been preserved to the present day, not only because of the knowledge of the skilled construction workers and the constant care provided by city dwellers that maintained and rebuilt the structures as needed, but also because of the brilliantly reputed diplomacy in Ragusa, which managed on many occasions to avoid dangerous measures taken by enemies against the Republic of Ragusa.

-The present shape of the walls was defined in the 14th century after the city gained its full independence from Venetian suzerainty, but the peak of its construction lasted from the beginning of the 15th century until the latter half of the 16th century.
+The present shape of the walls was designed following a basic city plan dating back to 1292, when the port city was rebuilt following a fire, when Dubrovnik was under the Republic of Venice; the peak of construction lasted from the beginning of the 15th century until the latter half of the 16th century during the age of the independent Republic of Ragusa and it was a Renaissance work of Italian and Croatian architects and builders.
 Being constructed very solidly, the walls were generally unaffected by a strong earthquake occurring in 1667.
 The largest stimulus for continued development and emergency repairs and works of the Ragusan fortresses came as a result of the danger of unexpected attack by Turkish military forces, especially after they conquered Constantinople in 1453.
 The city was also under latent danger of attack by the Venetians.
 For centuries the people of Dubrovnik were able to preserve their city-republic by skillful maneuvering between East and West.
 A strategic treaty with Turkey protected Ragusa's liberty and maintained the opportunity for a major trading role between the Ottoman Empire and Europe.

 The irregular parallelogram surrounding Dubrovnik consists of four strong fortresses at its most significant points.
 To the north is the strong circular Minčeta Tower, and to the east side of the city port is the Revelin Fortress.
 The western city entrance is protected by the strong and nicely-shaped Fort Bokar, and the strong, freestanding, St. Lawrence Fortress (also known as Lovrijenac), protects the western side of the city from possible land and sea assaults.
 The large and complex St. John Fortress is located on the southeast side of the city.